ryanabest/ms2-2019/pandas-tutorial/pandas-tutorial.md

 ### Joins

-_pandas_ also makes joining DataFrames very easy.
+_pandas_ also helps us join multiple DataFrames together.
 Let's create a data frame for all our weather in December and another for all the weather in February.
 Then we can join these two data frames on __day__ to see which temperature was hotter on the first day of the month.

-_(there's probably better ways to do this, but we can answer this question with a join)_
+_(there's definitely better approaches to answering this question, but we can use this to demonstrate how joins work)_

-OK first, let's convert our date column to a _date_ data type and then create new columns for the month, day, and year:
+First, let's convert our date column to a _date_ data type and then create new columns for the month, day, and year:

 ```python
 weather['date_new'] = pd.to_datetime(weather['date'])